Phoenix Force: Jean Grey

-Centuries later, the Phoenix Force returns to Earth without a host when it feels the mind of a human transcend the physical realm and resonate with its energy.
+The Phoenix Force returns to Earth when it feels the mind of a human transcend the physical realm and resonate with its energy.
 Jean Grey telepathically linked her mind to her dying friend Annie Richardson to keep Annie's soul from moving to the afterlife.
 In doing so, Jean's mind is dragged along to the "other side" with Annie.
-The Phoenix lends its energy to break the connection, and keeps a close watch on her because it felt a kinship with the young mutant.
-Years later, when Jean is dying on a space shuttle, her mind calls out for help and the Phoenix Force answers and saves her, transforming Jean into the Phoenix.
+The Phoenix lends its energy to break the connection, and keeps a close watch on Jean because it feels a kinship with her.
+Years later, when Jean is dying on a space shuttle, the Phoenix Force saves her, transforming Jean into the Phoenix.

-The Phoenix remains with the X-Men for only a short time.
-She prevents the complete destruction of the universe by repairing the damaged energy matrix at the core of the M'Kraan Crystal.
-During a skirmish with Magneto, Phoenix and Beast are separated from the other X-Men, each group believing the other to have perished.
-In Greece, Phoenix meets a man named Nikos, later revealed to be Mastermind, a mutant who can alter the perceptions of others.
-Mastermind plants seeds of dissent within Phoenix's psyche by comparing her to a god and insisting she could do whatever she wished.
-She encounters Mastermind again in Scotland under the guise of Jason Wyngarde, believing the latter to be both the work of the reality-warping mutant Proteus and the lover of one of her ancestors.